acmgit/minetest_poi/README.md

 ![Screenshot 1](textures/minetest_poi_screenshot.jpg)

 This Mod adds PoI's, Point's of Interest to your World.
-If you have set a PoI, you can everytime jump back to the PoI with a simple Chatcommand.
+If you have set a PoI, you can everytime jump back to the PoI with a simple Chatcommand or easy with the GUI.

 ### /poi_list [-a]  [-f]  [-c]  [-i <Number>]
 Lists Points of Interest.<br>